ankaAR/bestiario5e/_creatures/orthon.md

 ### Acciones

 ***Infernal Dagger*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 11 (2d4 + 6) slashing damage, and the target must make a DC 17 Constitution saving throw, taking 22 (4d10) poison damage on a failed save, or half as much damage on a successful one.
-On a failure, the target is poisoned for 1 minute.
-The poisoned target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+On a failure, the target is envenenado for 1 minute.
+The envenenado target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Brass Crossbow*** Ranged Weapon Attack: +7 to hit, range 100/400 pies, un objetivo.
 Impacto: 14 (2d10 + 3) puntos de daño perforante, plus one of the following effects: